lance-gg/lance/README.md

 The official [Lance documentation](http://docs.lance.gg) contains articles on theory and rational, as well as the structure and architecture of the project.

-If you feel like learning by doing you can start with first tutorial, [My first game: Pong](http://docs.lance.gg/develop/tutorial-MyFirstGame.html) which contains step-by-step on implementation of a networked version of this classic game.
+If you feel like learning by doing you can start with first tutorial, [My first game: Pong]{@tutorial MyFirstGame} which contains step-by-step on implementation of a networked version of this classic game.

 ## Something went wrong!
 I need help!